EpitaDataAlliance/DSA_Data_Alliance_proyect/README.md

 ### Demo Version

-A running version of the project can be found at http://35.78.183.136:<app_port> except the Airflow part since the Cloud Server does not have enough resources to run it
+A running version of the project can be found at http://35.78.183.136:<app_port> except the Airflow part since the AWS EC2 instance does not have enough resources to run